About TVChannelLineup

 Independence and Advertising

 TVChannelLineup.com is independently operated.
 The site may display advertising or participate in monetization programs.
-Advertising does not determine the editorial conclusions of the guides.

 If affiliate links, sponsored placements, or paid recommendations are ever added, they will be disclosed clearly on the relevant pages.
-The purpose of the site is to explain TV lineup information first, not to push readers toward a specific provider.

 Corrections and Updates